-Our workshops, geared towards girls ages 10-15, are 2 hours long, fun and easy to teach and learn, and filled with inspiration and color.
+Geared towards girls ages 10-15, our workshops are 2 hours long, fun and easy to teach and learn, and filled with inspiration and color.

 Through the workshops, girls experience design thinking—a creative problem-solving tool that helps them think outside the box about ways they can help others and make an impact.

 Today, you can find our workshop materials in the hands of schools, organizations, and passionate people around the world, who are teaching workshops and collectively reaching thousands of girls.

 We believe every girl has the potential to become a leader and create her own change.
 She just needs the right tools and inspiration.

 In this workshop, girls identify their strengths, discover their unique leadership style, and reframe problems in the world as opportunities.
 Girls are able to bond, laugh, and be silly, while also learning more about what really matters to them.
 Each girl graduates from the workshop with their own personal mission statement for improving the world around them.